 To organize a webinar, the following equipment is necessary:

-- Computer with an Internet connection.
+- Computer or tablet with an Internet connection.

 - Headset (headphones and microphone).

-Also, one of the following browsers should be installed on the computer:
+Any modern computer is basically good enough for holding webinars.
+One of the following browsers should be installed on the computer:

 - Google Chrome